Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 There we go.

-You see race and ethnicity.
+I see race and ethnicity.

 So most people just don't like foreigners.

-Not racists, just don't like them.
+Not racist, just don't like them.

 A lot of that's tied into dress and appearance.

-You can see there is the second largest graph, which again is tied specifically to race and ethnicity because of course if you're wearing a hijab or something people can identify you and so you know this is directly connected.
+Can see there is the second largest graph, which again is tied specifically to race and ethnicity because, of course, if you're wearing a hijab or something, people can identify you.

-Again, I'm sure that in Leicester they're not racist.
+Again, I'm sure that in Leicester, they're not racist, they just don't like them.

-17% responded with religion as well, which of course is tied with race and ethnicity, especially if you're Muslim or Jewish.
+17% responded with religion as well, which, of course, is tied with race and ethnicity, especially if you're Muslim or Jewish.

-So yeah, it's quite bad.
+So, yeah, it's quite bad.

 14% with gender.